DataDog/documentation/content/en/tests/intelligent_test_runner/setup/swift.md

 ## Setup

-### Test Visibility
+### Test Optimization

-Prior to setting up Intelligent Test Runner, set up [Test Visibility for Swift][2].
+Prior to setting up Intelligent Test Runner, set up [Test Optimization for Swift][2].
 The **code coverage** option must also be enabled in the test settings of your scheme or test plan, or `--enable-code-coverage` must be added to your Swift test command (if using a SPM target).

 If you are reporting data through the Agent, use v6.40 and later or v7.40 and later.